l1n-dev/PC-Shredder-3000/README.md

 Enjoy a bricked PC!

-Update: Working on an EXE File for the Windows ppl.
+Update: Working on an EXE File for the Windows people.

 NOTE: I removed the EFI shredding due to it being pointless and extremely buggy on Windows 8 and below.
 Please understand.